 You are in our Global Site

 Everyone knows that being able to brake is more important than running fast.
 Therefore, while improving the power performance, the braking performance of the vehicle must not be neglected.
 However, the bigger the calipers, the better.
 It will definitely achieve the best effect.
 Now many riders will modify the radiation calipers, but is it really necessary?
-Jumpo will answer for you today and correct your wrong ideas!
+Jumpo motorcycle brake supplier will answer for you today and correct your wrong ideas!

 Uncertain.
 Increasing the level of motorcycle calipers will indeed increase the braking force, but increasing the level of calipers also requires more careful operation, or adjusting other braking equipment (such as: master cylinder), if the above details are neglected, it may cause danger.

 Radial calipers: The difference from traditional calipers is that the screws at both ends of radial calipers are locked radially.
 Different from the traditional method of side locking, radial locking can reduce lateral shear force problem.
 Radial calipers can have problems reducing lateral shear.
-In addition, when the caliper is in operation, there will be some self-distortion.
+In addition, when the motorcycle caliper parts are in operation, there will be some self-distortion.
 Excessive self-distortion will cause radial tapered wear on the brake pads.
 This shortcoming can be effectively improved through the radial locking method of the radial caliper.
 The self-distorted state improves more complete braking efficiency, which is why many riders say that the radiation motorcycle calipers are more stable when braking.

 Wrong.
 CNC is a manufacturing method that controls production through computers, but CNC does not mean forging, casting will also be processed by CNC.
 Similarly, CNC cannot be used as a benchmark for caliper comparison.
 If you want to compare the pros and cons of calipers, you still have to judge through their construction methods.